-22. [To safeguard the global interest and present and future generations in human settlements is one of the fundamental goals of the international community.
-The implementation of the Global Plan of Action will require an increased flow of new and additional financial resources to developing countries in order to cover the incremental costs for the actions they have to undertake to deal with human settlements problems and to accelerate sustainable development.]
+22. [To safeguard the global interest of present and future generations in human settlements is one of the fundamental goals of the international community.
+The implementation of the Global Plan of Action will require an increased flow of new and additional financial resources to developing countries in order to cover the incremental costs of the actions they have to undertake to deal with human settlements problems and to accelerate sustainable development.]

-PART III: COMMITMENTS
+III.
+COMMITMENTS

-23. Embracing the foregoing principles, as Member States of the United Nations, we dedicate ourselves to implement the Habitat Agenda through National Plans of Action and other policies and programmes drafted and executed in cooperation with all key actors and assisted by the international community.
+23. Embracing the foregoing principles, as Member States of the United Nations, we dedicate ourselves to implement the Habitat Agenda through national plans of action and other policies and programmes drafted and executed in cooperation with all key actors and assisted by the international community.
 To this end, we make the following commitments:

-Adequate Shelter for All
+A. Adequate shelter for all

-- 24. We commit ourselves to the goal of improving living and working conditions on an equitable and sustainable basis, so that everyone will have adequate shelter, including basic services, facilities and amenities which are healthy, safe, secure, accessible and affordable. - 25.
-We further commit ourselves to the objectives of: - (a) ensuring consistency of macro-economic and shelter policies and strategies, in order to support resource mobilization, employment generation and poverty eradication; - (b) promoting security of tenure and equal access to serviced land, especially by women and the poor; - (c) promoting access to efficient and effective housing finance for all; - (d) promoting locally available, appropriate, affordable, safe, efficient and environmentally friendly construction methods, materials and technologies; - (e) increasing the supply of affordable rental housing, respecting the rights and obligations of both tenants and owners; - (f) promoting rehabilitation, upgrading and maintenance of existing housing stock; - (g) eradicating discrimination in the access to shelter which is based on gender, age, family, ethnicity, religion [or for any other improper reason]; and - (h) promoting shelter and basic services for the homeless, internally displaced, migrants, indigenous groups and victims of natural and human-made disasters.
+24. We commit ourselves to the goal of improving living and working conditions on an equitable and sustainable basis, so that everyone will have adequate shelter, including basic services, facilities and amenities which are healthy, safe, secure, accessible and affordable.

-Sustainable Human Settlements
+25. We further commit ourselves to the objectives of:

+(a) Ensuring consistency of macroeconomic and shelter policies and strategies, in order to support resource mobilization, employment generation and poverty eradication;

+(b) Promoting security of tenure and equal access to serviced land, especially by women and the poor;

+(c) Promoting access to efficient and effective housing finance for all;

+(d) Promoting locally available, appropriate, affordable, safe, efficient and environmentally friendly construction methods, materials and technologies;

+(e) Increasing the supply of affordable rental housing, respecting the rights and obligations of both tenants and owners;

+(f) Promoting rehabilitation, upgrading and maintenance of existing housing stock;

+(g) Eradicating discrimination in the access to shelter which is based on gender, age, family, ethnicity, religion [or for any other improper reason]; and

+(h) Promoting shelter and basic services for the homeless, internally displaced, migrants, indigenous groups and victims of natural and human-made disasters.

+B. Sustainable human settlements

-- 26. We commit ourselves to the goal of sustainable human settlements in an urbanizing world by developing economies that will make efficient use of resources within the carrying capacity of eco-systems and by providing all people with equal opportunities for a healthy, safe and productive life in harmony with nature and cultural heritage and spiritual and cultural values, ensuring social progress. - 27.
-We further commit ourselves to the objectives of:
+26. We commit ourselves to the goal of sustainable human settlements in an urbanizing world by developing economies that will make efficient use of resources within the carrying capacity of ecosystems and by providing all people with equal opportunities for a healthy, safe and productive life in harmony with nature and cultural heritage and spiritual and cultural values, ensuring social progress.

-- (a) promoting socially integrated human settlements, combating segregating, discriminatory and other exclusionary policies and practices and recognizing and respecting the rights of all, especially women and the poor; - (b) acknowledging and harnessing the potential of the informal sector, where appropriate, in providing housing and services for the poor; - (c) promoting changes in production and consumption patterns and settlements structures that will protect natural resources including water, air, bio-diversity, energy and land providing a healthy living environment for all; - (d) promoting spatial development patterns that reduce transport demand as well as creating efficient, effective and environmentally sound transportation systems that improve accessibility to work, goods, services and amenities; - (e) preserving productive land in urban and rural areas and protecting fragile ecosystems from the negative impacts of human settlements; - (f) protecting and maintaining historic and cultural heritage, including traditional shelter and settlements patterns, as appropriate, as well as landscapes and urban flora and fauna in open and green spaces; - (g) enabling competitive and sustainable economic development that will attract investments, generate employment and provide revenues for human settlements development; - (h) alleviating undesired impacts of structural adjustment and economic transition on human settlements; and - (i) reducing the impact of natural and human-made disasters on human settlements.
+27. We further commit ourselves to the objectives of:

+(a) Promoting socially integrated human settlements, combating segregation, discriminatory and other exclusionary policies and practices and recognizing and respecting the rights of all, especially women and the poor;

+(b) Acknowledging and harnessing the potential of the informal sector, where appropriate, in providing housing and services for the poor:

+(c) Promoting changes in production and consumption patterns and settlements structures that will protect natural resources - including water, air, biodiversity, energy and land - providing a healthy living environment for all:

+(d) Promoting spatial development patterns that reduce transport demand, as well as creating efficient, effective and environmentally sound transport systems that improve accessibility to work, goods, services and amenities:

+(e) Preserving productive land in urban and rural areas and protecting fragile ecosystems from the negative impacts of human settlements;

+(f) Protecting and maintaining historic and cultural heritage, including traditional shelter and settlements patterns, as appropriate, as well as landscapes and urban flora and fauna in open and green spaces:

+(g) Enabling competitive and sustainable economic development that will attract investments. generate employment and provide revenues for human settlements development:

+(h) Alleviating undesired impacts of structural adjustment and economic transition on human settlements;

+(i) Reducing the impact of natural and human-made disasters on human settlements.

-Enablement
+C. Enablement